FAQs

 • The fellowship includes both part-time and full-time components:

-• EU AI Policy Fundamentals Programme: Part-time (up to 10 hours/week)
+• European AI Policy Fundamentals Programme: Part-time (up to 10 hours/week)

 • Brussels Summit: Full-time (1 week)